CouncilofLorien/counciloflorien.github.io/docs/cards/S/secret-ways.md

 > Long-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > The roll required to move between adjacent Under-deeps sites is decreased by 4.
 Cannot be duplicated.   “‘In that despair, my enemy was my only hope, and I pursued him, clutching at his heel.
-Thus he brought me at last to the secret ways of Khazad-dum too well he knew them all...’”_ ***---LotRIII***
+Thus he brought me at last to the secret ways of Khazad-dum too well he knew them all...’”_ ***---&NoBreak;LotRIII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>